When it comes to making myths, Alexander the Great’s story has it all.

 Pharaoh, prophet, philosopher.
 European, Middle Eastern and Asian cultures have all moulded Alexander into the fictional hero they want him to be.
 And today artists and storytellers alike are still trying to reimagine the man and his myth.
 Who was he really?
 You’ll have to decide for yourself.

-Supported by Patricia G. and Jonathan S. England – British Library Innovation Fund
+Patricia G. and Jonathan S. England – British Library Innovation Fund

 With thanks to the American Trust for the British Library, The Gladys Krieble Delmas Foundation, The Hellenic Foundation, London, and Professor James H. Marrow and Dr. Emily Rose.

 Book your ticket in advance and save £2 (discount included in the prices below).

 |On the door||Advance booking|